-World's first automated mass digitization line for pinned insects is the title of the talk which Hannu Saarenmaa will deliver at 10:00 AM on 26 September 2016 at the International Congress of Entomology in Orlando, Florida, USA.
-Digitization will be covered also in two other sessions which are led by iDigBio.
+World's first automated mass digitization line for pinned insects is the title of the talk (PDF) which Hannu Saarenmaa gave at the International Congress of Entomology in Orlando, Florida, USA.
+Digitization was covered also in two other sessions led by iDigBio.

 Digitarium has produced a new version of the automated imaging line of herbarium sheets.
 This version includes more speed, more automation and user-friendly features.
 The circular form enables only one person to operate the line.
 It is capable of imaging thousands of sheets per day.

 Digitarium is participating in Herbadrop, an archival service for long-term preservation of herbarium specimen images and a tool for extracting information by image analysis.